 The City of Brotherly Love is nicknamed the Cradle of Liberty for being the location where the modern United States began with the signing of the Declaration of Independence and the U.S. Constitution.
 Visit the Liberty Bell and Independence Hall to see where the beginning of the United States took place.

 What caused the crack in the Liberty Bell?
 Learn the cause along with other engaging facts about the bell and American history are revealed during a self guided tour.
-Afterward, join a National Park Service Ranger for a guided tour through Independence Hall (a timed tour ticket is required March – Dec.) www.nps.gov/inde
+Afterward, join a National Park Service Ranger for a guided tour through Independence Hall. (a timed tour ticket is required March-Dec) You can see for yourself that in philadelphia things to do are everywhere! www.nps.gov/inde

 Sprinkled throughout Historic Philadelphia, such as behind Independence Hall and the Betsy Ross House, are benches accompanied by a storyteller, hence the name, Storytelling Benches.
 The program is called Once Upon a Nation by Historic Philadelphia, Inc., an organization dedicated to sharing Philadelphia’s place in U.S. history.
 While resting on one of these benches, indicated with a oval sign reading, “Once Upon a Nation,” learn about Philly’s history and interact with a historical player between 11 a.m. and 4 p.m. historicphiladelphia.org